 Transportation facilities in Norwich include: state, town, and private roads; railroad lines; public transit routes; bikeways; and pedestrian paths.
 These facilities provide connections between homes, businesses, recreational facilities and workplaces in the community, the region and beyond.

 There is a direct relationship between land use, energy consumption and transportation.
-Better roads may promote more intense land use if zoning provisions permit, and poor roads will discourage most types of land use.
-Public transportation and compact, mixed-use development will result in reduced energy use.
-Land use planning that creates clusters of housing will facilitate public transit, bicycling and walking.
+Better roads may promote more intense land use if zoning provisions permit, and poor roads will discourage most types of land use..
 Transportation planning should look at all modes of travel and be coordinated with land use planning and energy conservation.

 This chapter will not only focus on the most common form of transportation – the automobile – but will also consider alternative modes of transportation, including bicycling, walking, and regional public transit.
-Other aspects of transportation planning for Norwich include support for regional coordination and cooperation, sustainability, energy conservation, and planning for more compact, mixed-use communities in accordance with smart growth principles.
+Other aspects of transportation planning for Norwich include support for regional coordination and cooperation, sustainability, and energy conservation

 Roads In Norwich